 Our employment law attorneys provide pragmatic advice to a wide range of small and closely-held businesses, as well as major financial institutions and Fortune 100 companies.

-We provide employment and HR counseling for forward-thinking businesses, and help them effectively manage disputes and litigation that may arise.
+We provide employment, hospitality services and HR counseling for forward-thinking businesses, and help them effectively manage disputes and litigation that may arise.
 Over the years, our attorneys have provided pragmatic advice to a wide range of closely-held businesses, as well as major financial institutions and Fortune 100 companies such as Berkshire Hathaway, Rolls-Royce and Bentley Motorcars, Volkswagen Group of America, Aon, Audi, Tumi, Valley National Bank, Asta Funding and Automobili Lamborghini.

 We take a highly proactive approach to counseling employers, helping them manage their workforce, develop their HR policies, anticipate areas of concern, and avoid the issues that frequently arise in the employer-employee relationship.
 In fact, to obtain the most defensible position against litigation, many of our clients seek our advice before their HR decisions are made, and regularly look to us to train their managers and employees on issues such as harassment, diversity and workplace discrimination, performance management, and wage and hour compliance.